aws/aws-cdk/packages/aws-cdk-lib/custom-resources/README.md

 In both the cases, you will get a synth time error if you attempt to use it in conjunction with `ignoreErrorCodesMatching`.

+### Setting ServiceTimeout for Custom Resources
+You can set the maximum time that can elapse before a custom resource operation times out by setting `serviceTimeout` property.
+The default value is 3600 seconds.

 ### Customizing the Lambda function implementing the custom resource

 Use the `role`, `timeout`, `memorySize`, `logGroup`, `functionName` and `removalPolicy` properties to customize